 - INDIVIDUAL EVENTS.
 Substitutions are not allowed for individual events.
 If an individual cannot participate in the next level of competition, his or her spot is forfeited to the next eligible competitor.

 - PARLIAMENTARY PROCEDURE.
 You may make substitutions if at least two (2) members of a team of 4, or three (3) members from a team of 5 remain on the team that advance to the next level of competition.
-Maximum number of substitutions allowed is two (2).
+However, the maximum number of substitutions allowed is two (2).

 - CHAPTER EVENTS.
 Substitutions are allowed for chapter events with a presentation component if the chapter participates in the next level of competition.